 “I couldn’t take my eyes off her, I was enchanted by her aura.
 Her expression was mild and soft with a noticeable smile running across her face.”

 During lunch, I sat next to a lovely lady, she is also a student at the retreat.
-She was incredibly mindful in her presence.
+She was incredibly mindful of her presence.
 She sat down and closed her eyes and she paid her thankfulness to the lunch that she was going to eat.
 This ritualistic encounter was truly magical to witness.
 I wish I had a picture to show you her radiance, but sadly I don’t.
 Her devotion to and awareness of the present moment made her presence even larger than life.
 I couldn’t take my eyes off her, I was enchanted by her aura.
 Her expression was mild and soft with a noticeable smile running across her face.
 The silence was profound, it was filled with so much wisdom and prana (lifeforce).

 What are Cerebral cavernous malformations (CCMs)